AnyBody/anybody-tutorial/A_Getting_started_anyscript/lesson1.rst

 build.
 Let us change the folder name "MyModel" to "ArmModel".

 The object named "MyStudy" (of type "AnyBodyStudy") is a collection of simulation tasks that you want to perform with your model.

-The :doc:`*Study of Studies* <../A_study_of_studies/intro>` tutorial
-contains much more information on simulation studies.
-For now, let's just rename "MyStudy" to "ArmModelStudy".
+The :doc:`*Study of Studies* <../A_study_of_studies/intro>` tutorial contains much more information on simulation studies.

-**In the forthcoming AnyScript text we'll highlight each change by red.
-Just make the changes in the file, and don't forget to also change ALL occurrences of "MyModel" to "ArmModel" later in the file.**
+.. warning:: Rename "MyStudy" to "ArmModelStudy", and change all occurences of "MyModel" to "ArmModel".
+    All changes to your model will be highlighted in red hereon.

 What does this file contain so far?
 -----------------------------------